Our Institutional Mission

 BPF’s social mission is to help individuals preserve, use, and improve their brains to the greatest degree possible, both now and in the future.
 At the most basic level, we seek to promote the preservation and improvement of our biological brains, via good diet, exercise, proper education, rich social life, lifelong learning, positive outlook, personal integrity, and other evidence-based behaviors that promote mental and physical health.
 Social behaviors that improve mental health include the prioritization and maintenance of fulfilling relationships, cherished friendships, and vibrant, equitable communities.
 At a less obvious level, we want to help people understand the way the use of appropriate digital technologies (photos, recordings, computers, social networks, and soon, personal digital agents/avatars) provides a more stimulating, creative, and resilient environment for their biological and social brains, as well as a wealth of useful resources and “facets of self” to share with their loved ones and communities after their biological death.

 For those who have not considered brain preservation before, we want to help people understand why inexpensively preserving their memories and identity upon their biological death, for possible future revival of either, is of great potential value for themselves, their loved ones, and society.
-For many, this understanding may require a slight reimagining of the nature, value, and future of memories and self in society.
-A new social awareness comes when we recognize ourselves as not merely physical but also informational organisms.
-We are each special collections of unique and valuable experiences and “patterns”, carried in our biology, society and technology.
-By consciously stewarding these patterns, by daily choosing which thoughts, memories, and behaviors are truly “us,” and what information we want to represent us, both now and in the future, we can best continue to improve ourselves and our communities.
+For many, this understanding may require a slight reimagining of the nature, value, and future of their mental information to themselves, their loved ones, and society.
+A new social awareness comes when we recognize ourselves as not merely physical but also informational entities.
+We are each special collections of unique and valuable experiences and information, carried in our biology, society and technology.
+By consciously stewarding our informational selves, by daily choosing which thoughts, memories, and behaviors we wish to focus on in our lives, and what information we want to represent us, both now and in the future, we can best continue to improve ourselves and our communities.
 By such efforts we hope to do our small part to help each of us better appreciate the gift of life and realize the fullest extent and potential of our humanity.

-For those able to help increase either the Technology Prize purse, our Competitor Evaluation Fund, our Operating Budget, or our long-term Endowment, please consider making a small donation today.
+For those able to help increase our current Preservation Technology Prize purse, our Competitor Evaluation Fund, our Operating Budget, or our long-term Endowment, please consider making a small donation today.
 Every dollar helps.
 Thank you.

 * In the types of electron microscopy neuroscientists commonly use (FIBSEM, etc.), preserved neural tissue can be visualized down to about a 6 nanometer resolution.
 This allows them to directly see each neuron’s synapses and dendrites (connections to other neurons).
 This level of detail also includes the ability to image, directly and indirectly (via molecular probes), many elements of the “synaptome,” the number and types of special proteins (vesicles, signaling proteins, cytoskeleton), receptors (Glutamate, etc.), and neurotransmitters (at least six types in human neurons) that are known to be involved in long-term learning and memory at each synapse in the brain, and elements of the “epigenome” (learning-based DNA methylation and histone modifications) in the nucleus of each neuron.
 It remains an open question in neuroscience exactly which features of the synaptome and epigenome need to be preserved to retain memory and identity in each species.
 We know simpler connectomes, synaptomes, and epigenomes are used in organisms with simpler memories (C. elegans, Drosophila, Aplysia, etc.), and that the vast majority of neural molecules are not involved in learning and memory, but support other cell functions necessary for life.
 Chemical fixation and cryonics both preserve the fats, proteins, sugars, and DNA in living neurons, and fix them effectively in place, and relevant membrane receptors stay in their normal distributions as well, as verified by antibody probes.
 What we don’t know yet is if this happens reliably everywhere during whole brain chemical and cryonic preservation.
 We also don’t know the full complement of small molecules and cytoskeletal features in our neurons and glia that are necessary to memory and identity, and which molecular signal states (eg., phosphorylation, methylation) are important.
 But our knowledge of the molecular basis of learning and memory continues to rapidly grow, aided by exciting new neuroscience techniques (optogenetics, viral tagging, protein microarrays, etc.).
 Our ability to scan and verify is also rapidly improving.
 New types of electron microscopy, such as Cryo-TEM, can image at an amazing 3 angstrom resolution, 50 times greater magnification than FIBSEM, a scale where brain proteins and even individual atoms can be directly seen.